chrisnoonan98675/site/xl-deploy/how-to/writing-jython-scripts-for-xl-deploy.markdown

 - script
 ---

-Jython scripting is a very powerful way to extend or customise XL Deploy.
-There are several components of XL Deploy that can use such scripts and, although each of them puts different objects on the context of scripting engine, there are some general rules and good practices for writing, organising, and packaging your scripts.
+Jython scripting is a very powerful way to extend or customize XL Deploy.
+There are several components of XL Deploy that can use such scripts and, although each of them puts different objects on the context of scripting engine, there are some general rules and good practices for writing, organizing, and packaging your scripts.

 ## Pointing to a Jython script from configuration files

 Usually when you attach a Jython script to an XL Deploy action, event, or component, you specify a relative path to it.
-In this case the only way XL Deploy can find this script is by attaching the path to the each segment of its own classpath and looking there.
+In this case, the only way XL Deploy can find this script is by attaching the path to the each segment of its own classpath and looking there.

-If we have a configuration snippet like `... script="myproject/run.py"...`, then XL Deploy can find the script at `ext/myproject/run.py` because the `ext` folder is on the classpath.
+If you have a configuration snippet like `... script="myproject/run.py"...`, then XL Deploy can find the script at `ext/myproject/run.py` because the `ext` folder is on the classpath.

 Also, the script can be packaged into a JAR and placed in the `plugins` folder; XL Deploy scans it at startup and adds the JARs it finds to the classpath.
 In this case, the JAR archive in this case should contain the `myproject` folder and `run.py` script.

 ## Creating a JAR

-Different tools create JARs differently, so it's important to verify that the file paths in the plugin JAR do not start with `./`.
+Different tools create JARs differently, so it is important to verify that the file paths in the plugin JAR do not start with `./`.
 You can check this with `jar tf yourfile.jar`.
 If you package two files and a folder, the output should look like:

     file1.xml
     file2.xml